 Conclusion

-Without an optimized product title, you could be wasting precious ad budgets and missing out on countless opportunities to convert shoppers.
-It's definitely worth making an extra effort to optimize your product titles.
-If you have thousands of products in your feed, this might seem like an impossible task.
-But you can optimize them little by little and slowly see how your ads become more effective.
+Without an optimized product title, you could be wasting precious ad spend and missing out on countless opportunities to convert shoppers.
+So it's definitely worth making an extra effort to optimize product titles.

 Taking the time to optimize your product titles in Google Shopping will ensure you're always one step ahead of the competition.